philtrimble/portal-documentation/README.md

 LearnDash LMS
 -------------------------
-- Online workshop are created in the same way that standard posts and pages are created.
+- Online workshops are created in the same way that standard posts and pages are created.
 First create a course then a sub lesson and (optionally) an assessment.
 The quizzing options for the assessment are in a meta box that appears below the body of the lesson but only after the lesson is initially saved.
 Each logged in user will have their history accessable via their profile.
 - This is a great walkthrough for a more detailed approach: http://www.uncannyowl.com/wordpress-lms-working-with-learndash/

 The Events Calendar / The Events Calendar PRO